lttng/lttng-docs/contents/getting-started/viewing-and-analyzing.md

 babeltrace ~/lttng-traces/my-session
 </pre>

-`babeltrace` will find all traces within the given path recursively and output all their events, merging them intelligently.
+`babeltrace` finds all traces within the given path recursively and prints all their events, merging them in order of time.

 Listing all the system calls of a Linux kernel trace with their arguments is easy with `babeltrace` and `grep`: